A public space concept connecting the Central CityRead More…

 The Central City is the regional center for the economy, arts and cultural activities, retail, entertainment, tourism, higher education, urban living and a multimodal transportation network.
-Located within a beautiful natural setting, Central City is also the historic core of the city and region.
+Located within a beautiful natural setting that has the Willamette River as its centerpiece, Central City is also the historic core of the city and region.
 Significant as it is, the Central City faces numerous challenges and opportunities not present when the last overall plans and policies for this area were adopted more than 25 years ago.

 CC2035 will be a new plan created with community members, business leaders, government stakeholders and other partners to collaboratively work toward a better city center.
 Over the next two decades, the plan will guide public and private investment, land use and development decisions for the Central City, while honoring its important role as the heart of the city and region.

-CC2035 will create new guiding policies and updated land use and urban design plans for the Central City.
+CC2035 will create new guiding policies and updated land use and urban design plans for the Central City and the Willamette riverfront area.
 Work during Phase III of the project will focus on more specific geographies within the Central City, including eight subdistricts that will be grouped into quadrants.
 Within each quadrant plan, the unique needs and characteristics of each subdistrict will be examined at a finer grain level along with smaller identity districts.

 North/Northeast Quadrant Plan